The Impact of Artificial Intelligence on Architecture: Digital Revolution in Design

 • For energy modeling: EnergyPlus AI and Climate Studio

-When choosing software, it is recommended to start with trial versions and gradually transition to paid plans as tools are integrated into the workflow.
+When choosing software, it's recommended to start with trial versions and gradually transition to paid plans as tools integrate into the workflow.
+This way, risks are minimized.

 For effective mastery of artificial intelligence in architectural practice, the following educational programs are available: